Brazilian Navy Nuclear Program: Technical feasibility

 Uranium enrichment technology is guarded worldwide as a state secret, since the same centrifuges used to supply power plants can, with small modifications, prepare material for nuclear weapons.
 No matter how inefficient the process, it can be repeated until a product with an enrichment level suitable for explosives is obtained.
 This applies to centrifuges in any country.
 By the late 1980s, physicist José Goldemberg was already stating that Aramar, after installing more centrifuges and expanding the cascade, would have the technical potential to enrich uranium to weapons grade; Luiz Pinguelli Rosa reached the same conclusion in 1990.
 In 2004, it was estimated that the Navy's centrifuges in Resende could produce U-235 for five or six implosion-type warheads per year.
 By 2014, that potential would have grown to 53 to 63 warheads.
 Brazil is a nuclear latent State—a country with the technical capability to develop nuclear weapons, without having pursued that possibility.
-(Note: "Brazil possesses one of the most advanced nuclear capabilities in Latin America and is among the few countries with an independent capacity to produce the fissile material necessary to build a nuclear weapon.")
+(Note: "Brazil possesses one of the most advanced nuclear capabilities in Latin America and is one of very few states with the indigenous capability to produce fissile material necessary to build a nuclear weapon.")

 The enrichment level of the uranium to be used in the submarine is significant.
 Fissionable material with less than 20% U-235 is called low-enriched uranium (LEU).
 Enriching uranium from 20% to 90%—the minimum level used in nuclear arsenals (Note: The mass required for the construction of a nuclear explosive is inversely related to the enrichment level.
 Below 20%, the size would be impractical, and below 6%, an explosive reaction would not occur.)—is much easier than enriching natural uranium up to 20%.
 Therefore, material in this range is called highly enriched uranium (HEU) and is subject to much stricter international monitoring.
 Civilian nuclear power plants typically use LEU enriched to 3–5%; in Resende, the INB enriches uranium up to 3.5%.